University of Mississippi leaders have been struggling over whether or not to keep a monument to vicious slavery and barbarity on school grounds.

 Republican House of Delegate member Wendell Walker (R-Lynchburg) decided this week to jab at Democrats and all their confederate monument removal stuff and submitted a bill to kick former governor and U.S. Sen. Harry F. Byrd from Virginia’s Capitol Square.
 Del.
 Walker is similar to Mississippi Republicans in that he has a predilection for rotten slavers.
 However, he figured he would submit a bill removing Byrd not so much because he was a staunch segregationist but because he was a segregationist and a Democrat.
 Gov. Byrd worked with the old, dead movement “Massive Resistance” to undermine school desegregation back in the days before racist Dixiecrats abandoned the Democratic Party for the GOP.

 “If we’re going to (remove statues), then I’m going to request to remove the Harry Byrd statue.
-He was a Democrat and advocated for Massive Resistance,” Walker told local reporters.
+He was a Democrat and advocated for Massive Resistance,” Walker dijo a local reporters.
 Oh.

 The Virginia legislature, now run by Democrats after massive victories last year, were only too happy to take Walker’s bill under consideration.
 But, unlike Walker, they don’t share a creepy, cult-like party loyalty for old dead Democrats who were also segregationists.
 Newly-installed leaders quickly took him up on his dare and embraced his bill.